Devy10/CISC351-A1/results.md

 ### Note: Seems to be unstable over `max-steps = 1000`.

-Since it appears that keeping `max-steps` at 1000 gives us the fastest time, now we have to see how high we can crank `shuffled-queens` to really see how hard we can push the algorithm.
+Since it appears that keeping `max-steps` at 100 gives us the fastest time and most stable time, now we have to see how high we can crank `shuffled-queens` to really see how hard we can push the algorithm.

 ## (100, 15)